-So when God gave my Type-A self an uncertain six weeks, He forced me into dependence on Him.
-He brought me to my knees.
-He drew me to the point of choice: a choice between the Rock and a hard place.
-I could choose to lean fully into Christ, believing what He promised – or I could take the harder road alone.
+So when God permits us difficulty, He calls us into dependence on Him.
+It may bring us to our knees.
+He draws us to the point of choice: a choice between the Rock and a hard place.
+We can choose to lean fully into Christ, believing what He promised – or we can take the harder road alone.

 God uses the hard things to make us slow down and choose trust.
 He uses our weaknesses and our besetting sins.
 He calls us through difficult people and situations.
 He reaches us through joblessness, through health struggles, through stress and break ups and everything the world pitches over our plate.
 And in those situations we have a choice: fully trust the One who saved us, or attempt to handle it on our own.

 And trust, dear friends – it’s not a one-time decision.
 It’s daily, hour-by-hour, saying, “I choose to believe my God, not my fears.”
 It’s rejecting the Enemy’s lie that God doesn’t care or that we’ll be overwhelmed and standing on the truth that we – the children of God – are overcomers because our Christ has overcome.